section-engineering-education/engineering-education/content/articles/setting-up-a-private-dns-server-with-raspberry-pi/index.md

 •	domain-needed – it makes sure that the DNS server does not forward any incorrect domain names.
 This checks for names that do not have a dot and keeps them in the local network.

-•	bogus-priv – prevents the server from forwarding queries within local ranges of IP to upstream servers which serve as a security feature that prevents leaking of local IPs to upstream servers.
+•	bogus-priv – prevents the server from forwarding queries within local ranges of IP to upstream servers, serving as a security feature that prevents leaking of local IPs to upstream servers.

 •	no-resolv – tells the DNS server to use the DNSMasq for address resolution instead of /etc/resolv.conf .